DanilleH22/EcoLifeHub/README.md

 ### Validator Testing

 Validator testing has been conducted to find any errors on the website.

-When passing through W3C testing no errors were returned When passing through jigsaw no errors were returned
+* When passing through W3C CSS Validation tester no errors were returned.
+When passing through jigsaw no errors were returned
 * Lighthouse in Devtools has been used to check the accessibility, confirming the font and color chosen are well suited.